Barramundi: Commercial fishing and aquaculture

 The fish is of commercial importance; it is fished internationally and raised in aquaculture in Australia, Singapore, Saudi Arabia, Malaysia, India, Indonesia, Vietnam, Israel, Thailand, the United States, Poland, and the United Kingdom.

+The Australian barramundi industry is relatively established, with an annual production of more than 9,000 tons.
+In the broader Southeast Asian region, production is estimated to exceed 30,000 tons.
+A joint venture between a Sri Lankan company, Oceanpick (Pvt) Ltd, and a Scottish fish farm has been ocean farming barramundi sustainably in Sri Lanka since 2012, using the deep waters of Trincomalee Bay, on the island's northeast coast.
 A Singapore investment firm has invested in an upcoming barramundi fish farm in Brunei.

-The Australian barramundi industry is relatively established, with an annual production of more than 4,000 tons.
-In the broader Southeast Asian region, production is estimated to exceed 30,000 tons.
-By contrast, the US industry produces about 800 tons a year from a single facility, Australis Aquaculture, LLC.
-In 2011, VeroBlue Farms in Iowa started and aims to produce 500 tons annually.

-Barramundi under culture commonly grow from a hatchery juvenile, between 50 and 100 mm in length, to a table size of 400-600 g within 12 months and to 3.0 kg within 18–24 months.
+Barramundi under culture commonly grow from a hatchery juvenile, between 50 and 100 mm in length, to a table size of 400–600 g within 12 months and to 3.0 kg within 18–24 months.

 Diseases

-Though Asian sea bass are known to be hardy fish, they are also vulnerable to bacterial infections like photobacteriosis.
+Though Asian sea bass are a hardy fish, they are vulnerable to bacterial infections like photobacteriosis.

 Aquarium use

-Juveniles are a popular aquarium fish, and can be very entertaining, especially at feeding time.
-However, they grow quickly, so they are recommended to be kept in setups of 500 L or larger.

-In aquaria, they become quite tame and can be hand-fed; they are not aggressive, but their feeding reflex is violent and sudden, so they cannot be kept with any tank mates small enough to be swallowed.
+These fish are not generally kept in home aquaria.
+They may be confused with an Australian reef fish commonly called the humpback grouper (Cromileptes altivelis), also known as barramundi cod, panther grouper, or polkadot grouper, juveniles of which are frequently offered for sale in the ornamental fish trade.
+However, they rapidly outgrow most home aquariums.

 As food

 Barramundi have a mild flavour and a white, flaky flesh, with varying amount of body fat.

 Barramundi are a favourite food of the region's apex predator, saltwater crocodiles, which have been known to take them from unwary fishermen.

-Nile perch—a similar fish found in the Afrotropical realm, or sub-Saharan Africa—is often mislabeled as barramundi.

 Australian cuisine

 In Australia, such is the demand for the fish that a substantial amount of barramundi consumed there is actually imported.
 This has placed economic pressure on Australian producers, both fishers and farmers, whose costs are greater due to remoteness of many of the farming and fishing sites, as well as stringent environmental and food safety standards placed on them by government.
-While country-of-origin labelling has given consumers greater certainty over the origins of their barramundi at the retail level, no requirement exists for the food service and restaurant trades to label the origins of their barramundi.
+While country-of-origin labelling has given consumers greater certainty over the origins of their barramundi at the retail level, there have been changes to align food labelling standards to food service outlets with regard to barramundi.

 Bengali cuisine

-Locally caught bhetki (barramundi) is a popular fish among Bengali people, mainly served in festivities such as marriages and other important social events.
-It is cooked as bhetki machher paturi, bhetki machher kalia, or coated in suji (semolina) and pan fried.
+Barramundi, known as "Deshi Bhetki" (Bengali : দেশি ভেটকি) are also called "Koral" (Bengali: কোরাল) is a popular fish among Bengali people, mainly served in festivities such as marriages and other important social events.
+It is cooked as bhetki machher paturi, bhetki machher kalia, or coated in crumbled biscuit (similar to golden bread crumbs) and pan fried.

-It is very popular among people who are usually skeptical about eating fish with a lot of bones.
+It is very popular among people who are usually sceptical about eating fish with a lot of bones.
 Bhetki fillets have no bones in them.
 In Bengali cuisine, therefore, fried bhetki fillets are popular and considered to be of good quality.
 The dish is commonly called "fish fry".